dzackgarza/Qual-Review-and-Solutions/Real Analysis/Review Doc/sections/1_Basics.md

 > Mnemonic: "F" stands for *ferme*, which is "closed" in French, and $\sigma$ corresponds to a "sum", i.e. a union.

 ## Theorems

+Proposition
+: A *finite* union of nowhere dense is again nowhere dense.

 Lemma (Convergent Sums Have Small Tails)
 :   $$\sum a_n < \infty \implies a_n \to 0 \qtext{and} \sum_{k=N}^\infty \converges{N\to\infty}\to 0$$